scipy-conference/scipy_proceedings/papers/funix/main.md

 Funix also exploits other features or common practices in Python programming to make building apps more intuitive and efficient. default values, Docstring and multiplage app.

 Funix' architecture: a transcompiler that exposes the frontend world to Python developers.
 Funix is more than a GUI generator.
-As a transcompiler, it produces both the frontend ...
+As a transcompiler, it produces both the frontend ...The backend can be access programmatically.
+It is based on websocket...It's not only the React code or the UI.
+It is an actual app that can run.
+The two panels...Y

 Funix can be really useful in building what we call "disposable apps" -- apps that are built for a short-live purposes, such as collecting human evaluation of an AI model, collecting human labeling of AI training data, exhibit the capabilities of an API, etc.